Srylax/Srylax/README.md

 - loves Docker
 - Arch <3 with swaywm User

-To lazy to Write about me so here's one generated with Codex OpenAI:
+Too lazy to write about me, so here's one generated with Codex OpenAI:

 About Me:
 I love to do my own projects, especially in the field of programming and development. // obviously ??
 My main focus is on Java, but I'm also interested in C / C++ and Python. // yes especially c/c++
 My hobbies are: Programming (especially Java), Video Games and Sports (Badminton). // wtf
-I also like to play with my RaspberryPi's, watch movies and listen to music on Spotify. // are you spying on me elon?
+I also like to play with my RaspberryPi's, watch movies and listen to music on Spotify. // are you spying on me, elon?

 Links:
 - https://github.com/Srylax // yes